Balancing Essential Minerals for Dogs Key to Canine Nutrition

 Poor growth: Minerals like calcium, phosphorus and zinc are necessary for proper growth and development in dogs.
 Deficiencies in these minerals may cause stunted growth or delayed development.

 Skin and coat issues: Zinc and omega-3 fatty acids are important for maintaining healthy skin and a shiny coat.
 A lack of these minerals can lead to dry, flaky skin, dull coat or excessive shedding.
+Copper deficiency in dogs can also result in an unhealthy-looking fur coat, bone and joint problems, and issues with ligaments and tendons.

 Digestive problems: Magnesium and potassium are important for proper digestive function.
 Deficiencies in these minerals may result in digestive issues like constipation, diarrhoea or poor nutrient absorption.
+Inflammatory bowel disease can also cause poor nutrient absorption in dogs.

 Weak immune system: Iron, zinc and manganese support a dog's immune system.
 Deficiencies in these minerals can weaken the immune response, making dogs more susceptible to infections and illnesses.